 The big exception to Enterprise's generally paltry program is the annual fall and winter Plus Your Points promotion.

-Enterprise Plus Your Points is one timeframe to consider earning Enterprise Plus points.
+Enterprise Plus Your Points is the best time to consider earning Enterprise Plus points.